SUSE/ha-sap-terraform-deployments/aws/terraform_salt/README.md

 * **cluster_ssh_pub**: SSH public key name (must match with the key copied in sshkeys folder)
 * **cluster_ssh_key**: SSH private key name (must match with the key copied in sshkeys folder)
 * **ha_sap_deployment_repo**: Repository with HA and Salt formula packages.
 The latest RPM packages can be found at [https://download.opensuse.org/repositories/network:/ha-clustering:/Factory/{YOUR OS VERSION}](https://download.opensuse.org/repositories/network:/ha-clustering:/Factory/)
+- **provisioner**: select the desired provisioner to configure the nodes.
+Salt is used by default: [salt](../../salt).
+Let it empty to disable the provisioning part.
+- **background**: run the provisioning process in background finishing terraform execution.
 * **reg_code**: registration code for the installed base product (Ex.: SLES for SAP).
 This parameter is optional.
 If informed, the system will be registered against the SUSE Customer Center.
 * **reg_email**: email to be associated with the system registration.
 This parameter is optional.
 * **reg_additional_modules**: additional optional modules and extensions to be registered (Ex.: Containers Module, HA module, Live Patching, etc).
 The variable is a key-value map, where the key is   the _module name_ and the value is the _registration code_.
 If the _registration code_ is not needed,  set an empty string as value.
 The module format must follow SUSEConnect convention: